kivikakk/hdx/README.md

 * `nix develop git+https://hrzn.ee/kivikakk/hdx#amaranth-yosys`

   An Amaranth checkout is expected at `./amaranth/`, and a Yosys checkout is expected at `./yosys`.
+Amaranth is installed in editable mode.
 Yosys is configured to be compiled and installed to `./yosys/hdx-out/`, and `PATH` has the output directory's `bin` subdirectory prepended.
 You'll need to actually `make install` Yosys at least once for this mode to function, including any use of Amaranth that depends on Yosys.

 * <a name="your-flake-nix" id="your-flake-nix"></a>Your project's `flake.nix`